Classroom Resources: Acids & Bases

 -

-Balancing Equations, Combustion, Classification of Reactions, Chemical Change, Acid Base Reactions | Middle School, High School
+Classification of Reactions, Chemical Change, Balancing Equations, Acid Base Reactions, Combustion | Middle School, High School

-Animation: Classifying Chemical Reactions Animation
+Animation: Classifying Chemical Reactions Animation Mark as Favorite (38 Favorites)

-In this animation, students will learn about some of the ways to classify different types of chemical reactions.
+This animation explores some of the ways to classify different types of chemical reactions.
 It covers synthesis (combination), decomposition, single replacement (single displacement), double replacement (double displacement), combustion, and acid-base neutralization reactions.
+This animation was featured in the November 2020 issue of Chemistry Solutions. **This video has no audio**

 -

-Balancing Equations, Classification of Reactions, Chemical Change, Acid Base Reactions | Middle School, High School
+Classification of Reactions, Chemical Change, Balancing Equations, Acid Base Reactions | Middle School, High School

-Activity: Animation Activity: Classifying Chemical Reactions
+Activity: Animation Activity: Classifying Chemical Reactions Mark as Favorite (48 Favorites)

-In this activity, students will learn about some of the ways to classify different types of chemical reactions.
-It covers synthesis (combination), decomposition, single replacement (single displacement), double replacement (double displacement), combustion, and acid-base neutralization reactions.
+In this activity, students will view an animation that explores some of the ways to classify different types of chemical reactions.
+The animation covers synthesis (combination), decomposition, single replacement (single displacement), double replacement (double displacement), combustion, and acid-base neutralization reactions.

 -

-Identifying an Unknown, Titrations, Acid Base Reactions, Molarity | High School
+Titrations, Acid Base Reactions, Identifying an Unknown, Molarity | High School

-Lesson Plan: Investigating a Suspicious Drowning with Titrations
+Lesson Plan: Investigating a Suspicious Drowning with Titrations Mark as Favorite (48 Favorites)

 In this lesson, students take on the role of a forensic chemist who is tasked with investigating a suspicious drowning incident.
 Students will conduct a series of titrations on an evidence sample of water collected from the victim's lungs as well as on several water samples from local water sources (lakes, rivers, wells, etc.) Based on their findings, they will determine where the victim actually drowned.